sh-tney/hillmanLab-utilities/guides/squeakbasic.md

-# Analyzing audio with an existing DeeepSqueak network
+# Analyzing audio with an existing DeepSqueak network

 This is a short guide intended to walk someone through the process of using a DeepSqueak network (which has already been prepared) to analyze new sound clips.
 To see how to train your own custom network, go [here](./squeaktrain.md).